eic/epic-analysis/README.md

       due to our preference for Singularity, however suggestions how to improve are welcome
-    - Docker files are also provided, you can follow `container/dev/README.md` for instructions how to build your own image (which would allow you to change the default UID, or anything else you want)
+    - Docker files are also provided, you can follow `container/dev/README.md` for instructions how to build your own image
   - once you are in the Docker container, proceed with the **Building** section below
   - note: the Singularity container is likely more user-friendly